lampros-m/aggrid-datatable/README.md

 - Move Pagination from FE to server side
 - Place the option of a horizontal scroll bar
-- Create the option of custom render function per cell
+- Custome color and rendering per cell or column etc.
+- Custom schema rendering
+- The user has to save its rendering options